Main navigation | Main content

 Download a pdf list of all UMASH fact sheets and other agricultural health and safety resources.

-NEW!
 Visit the videos page for videos related to agricultural safety and health.
-UMASH has created a video for needlestick prevention.
-Watch for a Spanish version coming soon, as well as other topics.
+UMASH has created videos for needlestick prevention and dairy stockmanship.

 Dairy stockmanship is important for both animal and worker safety.
 It reduces stress and thus increases milk production, promotes animal welfare, production, reproduction and health, and can improve worker safety and job satisfaction.

 As part of the Multidisciplinary Network to Address Agriculture Worker Health and Safety Issues project, UMASH has developed a fact sheet and a series of stockmanship safety posters.